Actipro/WPF-Controls/Documentation/topics/bars/controls/textbox.md

 It is recommended that textbox controls within ribbon and toolbar contexts specify a width.
 While the `Width` property can be set directly, it's better to set the [RequestedWidth](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.RequestedWidth) property.
 [RequestedWidth](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.RequestedWidth) will ideally measure to the requested width, thereby acting the same as setting `Width`, but can allow other widths such as in situations like star-sizing.
 Setting the `Width` property directly will not allow other possible widths, since it is explicitly forcing a width.

 Star-sizing is a handy feature when the control is within a [RibbonGroup](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup) that is using multi-row layout via the [CanUseMultiRowLayout](xref:@ActiproUIRoot.Controls.Bars.RibbonGroup.CanUseMultiRowLayout) property.
 If the [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox).[IsStarSizingAllowed](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.IsStarSizingAllowed) property is set to `true` and the row the [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) is on has some extra width available compared to the other rows, it will expand [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) to fill that width.
 This makes the overall row widths equal for a more professional appearance.
 Only one control per row should enable star-sizing.

+### Placeholder Text

+Placeholder text is a way to prompt the end user for the type of value that should be entered into the control when no value has been set.
+For instance, a textbox that is used to search for something might use placeholder text `"(search text)"`.

+Placeholder text is faintly rendered when there is no value in the control, and can be designated via the [PlaceholderText](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.PlaceholderText) property.

 ## Key Tips